-The information below describes certain compensation that would have been paid under existing plans and contractual arrangements to the Named Executive Officers in the event of a termination of such executive's employment with the Company or change-in-control of the Company, assuming such events occurred on December 31, 2012.
-Amounts shown thus include amounts earned through such time and are estimates of the amounts that would have been paid out to the executives upon their termination or a change-in-control (based upon the executive's compensation and service levels as of such date and the closing price of the Company's common stock on December 31, 2012 of \$146.80).
+The information below describes certain compensation that would have been paid under existing plans and contractual arrangements to the Named Executive Officers in the event of a termination of such executive's employment with the Company or change-in-control of the Company, assuming such events occurred on December 31, 2015.
+Amounts shown thus include amounts earned through such time and are estimates of the amounts that would have been paid out to the executives upon their termination or a change-in-control (based upon the executive's compensation and service levels as of such date and the closing price of the Company's common stock on December 31, 2015 of \$42.08).
 The actual amounts to be paid out can only be determined at the time of a change-in-control or such executive's termination of employment with the Company.
-Upon any termination of employment, each of the Named Executive Officers would also be entitled to the vested amounts and contributions shown in the "2012 Pension Benefits" and "2012 Non-Qualified Deferred Compensation" tables above.
+Upon any termination of employment, each of the Named Executive Officers would also be entitled to the vested amounts and contributions shown in the "2015 Pension Benefits" and "2015 Non-Qualified Deferred Compensation" tables above.

-The Company also sponsors the Officer Severance Plan covering the Named Executive Officers and the CIC Plan covering the Named Executive Officers.
+In addition to the amounts shown in the "2015 Pension Benefits" and "2015 Non-Qualified Deferred Compensation" tables above, each of the Named Executive Officers are entitled to payments and benefits under the Company's Officer Severance Plan and the CIC Plan in the event of a termination of such executive's employment with the Company or change-in-control of the Company.
 In addition, the Company sponsors several non-qualified pension plans and equity and non-equity incentive compensation plans that provide the Named Executive Officers with additional compensation in connection with a change-in-control or termination of employment under certain circumstances.
-The following is a description of the compensation payable to the Named Executive Officers in connection with a termination of employment and/or change-in-control under these arrangements and a table summarizing the estimated payouts assuming that a termination of employment and/or change-in-control occurred on December 31, 2012.
+The following is a description of the compensation payable to the Named Executive Officers in connection with a termination of employment and/or changein-control under these arrangements and a table summarizing the estimated payouts assuming that a termination of employment and/or change-in-control occurred on December 31, 2015.